Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Coherent feedback control with one or two excitations

-\end{small} where $\omega_k = kc$ and $c$ is the speed of light in the waveguide.
+where $\omega_k = kc$ with $c$ being the speed of light in the waveguide.

-When the coupling between the atom and the waveguide is nonchiral, that is $\gamma_{jR} = \gamma_{jL} = \gamma_{j}$, the coupling can be simplified to be $g_{kjt} = 2\gamma_j \sin(kz_j) e^{i(\omega_k-\omega_{aj})t}$.
-The output of the waveguide can be measured with a photon detector via the homodyne detection with the collapse operator $\sigma_j^-$ at the right end of the waveguide~\cite{OPSB,PRLHOmNatom}.
-In this section, we restrict to coherent feedback schemes without the measurement process.
-We will explore how the measurement feedback can control the atomic dynamics in the subsequent section.
+When the coupling between the atoms and the waveguide is nonchiral, that is $\gamma_{jR} = \gamma_{jL} \equiv \gamma_{j}$, the coupling in Eq. \eqref{eq:g_kjt} reduces to $g_{kjt} = 2\gamma_j \sin(kz_j) e^{i(\omega_k-\omega_{aj})t}$.
+The output field at the right end of the waveguide can be measured via the homodyne detection ~\cite{OPSB,strandberg2019numerical,PRLHOmNatom}.
+However, in this section, we ignore the measurement process.
+We will explore how the measurement feedback can control the atomic dynamics in Section \ref{sec:hybridopen}.